Top 7 Reasons Why Mortadella Isn’t a Healthy Choice for You

 • Read the label carefully.
 The label should list all the ingredients in the mortadella.

 • Ask the store clerk.
-Ask the store clerk if you are unsure if a particular mortadella contains any gluten.
+If you are not sure if a particular mortadella contains any gluten, ask the store clerk.
 Yet, it’s best to avoid it.

-• Look for mortadella with a “gluten-free.” label.
+• Look for mortadella that is labeled as “gluten-free.”

 • Buy mortadella from a reputable manufacturer.
 Reputable manufacturers are more likely to take care to avoid gluten in their products.